andreyorst/SimpleSnippets.vim/README.md

 - [x] Trigger must be separated from everything
 - [x] No back jumping.
 - [x] Placeholders must be separated from each other and another text.
+- [x] Placeholders have slightly different syntax than other plugins use.

 After reading this list you may want to ask me this question: